 Summer Start is an excellent opportunity for you to begin connecting with campus resources, faculty and staff members, and other students.
 Below you will find a list of co-curricular programs taking place throughout the summer to assist you in building these connections.
-Due to the impacts from COVID-19, NC State is shifting Summer Start co-curricular programs to a virtual format.
-For more information about the University’s COVID-19 response, please visit ncsu.edu/coronavirus.
+The Summer Start program is planning to move forward with an in-person format for Summer 2022.

-Registration for each event is required.
-To register, complete the form linked in the description of every calendar invite.
+Registration may be required for some events.
+To register, complete the form linked in the description of the calendar invite.
 Registration is available on a first-come, first-served basis, and all events are limited to 300 participants.
 Please register for each event 12 hours in advance.

 If you need to make any changes to your registration, simply fill out the form again.
 Questions?
 Contact New Student Programs at firstname.lastname@example.org or 919.515.1234.

 Events and programs will be hosted virtually (as noted in descriptions below).
 After registering, you will receive a confirmation email with the links to access the program via Zoom, if applicable.

 When Zoom is being utilized, you will need to login to zoom with your NC State unity ID and password to access and participate in the program.